martinholden-skillsoft/percipio-axios/README.md

   BEARER_TOKEN=eyJhbGciOi.....qWPBgDkPU
   ```

+### Use percipio-axios client
-- Create code to call your chosen API, here we will call the [Get Collections](https://api.percipio.com/common/api-docs/#/%2Fv1/getCollections) and display the response in the console.
+- Create code to call your chosen API using the base code, here we will call the [Get Collections](https://api.percipio.com/common/api-docs/#/%2Fv1/getCollections) and display the response in the console.

   ```javascript
   const { PercipioAxiosClient } = require("percipio-axios");